-- Vehicle strike. - Mortality to birds and bats through collision with infrastructure. - Barotrauma suffered by bats flying in close proximity to turbine blades. - Barrier effects to avifauna from project infrastructure.
+- Vehicle strike. - Mortality to birds and bats through collision with infrastructure. - Barotrauma suffered by bats flying in close proximity to turbine blades. - Barrier effects to avifauna from project infrastructure. - Noise emitted from wind turbines affecting wildlife communication.

 Vegetation clearing is unlikely to be repeated as part of the operation and maintenance of the Project.
 The exception to this is areas directly adjacent to certain infrastructure (i.e. substation) and in areas required for use throughout the life of the Project such as access tracks.
 In these locations, clearing works will predominantly comprise grass slashing and pruning and will be conducted as required for safe access and operation of infrastructure.